 Explore the magic of ancient Puzzlewood, where you can find Father Christmas and his elves roaming the woods during Saturday December 9 to Sunday December 10, and Saturday December 16 to Sunday December 24.

-For an unforgettable festive experience, follow the magical tale of Evie’s airplane and the chance to meet Father Christmas in the mesmeric setting of Clearwell Caves.
-The dates are to be confirmed.
+For an unforgettable festive experience, follow the magical tale of ‘Cora and the Bloobius Bright’ and the chance to meet Father Christmas in the mesmeric setting of Clearwell Caves from Friday December 1 to Sunday December 24.

 Dean Forest Railway is running Santa Specials on selected dates from Friday December 8 up until Christmas Eve.
 You can meet the man in red on his own steam train, enjoy a warm mince pie and all children will receive a free gift.
 Booking is essential.

 The highlight of the Taurus Crafts’ calendar, the annual Christmas Market will take place during the first three weekends of December (December 2 & 3, 9 & 10 and 16 & 17 from 10.30am-5.30pm) where the onsite makers and creative businesses, alongside over 30 independent traders, will create a lively hub for Christmas shoppers to meet and pick up unique gifts.

-The historic Gloucester Quays will be filled once again with Yuletide cheer during the annual Victorian Christmas Market from Thursday November 16.
-Wander round stalls brimming with delicious food and drink, festive gifts and hand-crafted items all to the backdrop of Christmas carols, a brass band, street entertainment and an open-air ice rink will be open daily up until Tuesday January 2 (except Christmas Day).
+The historic Gloucester Quays will be filled once again with Yuletide cheer during the annual Victorian Christmas Market from Thursday November 16 until Sunday November 26.
+Wander round stalls brimming with delicious food and drink, festive gifts and hand-crafted items all to the backdrop of Christmas carols, a brass band, street entertainment and a large open-air ice rink will be open daily up until Tuesday January 2 (except Christmas Day).

 There will be fun and festive treats, locally-made gifts and crafts, tasty local produce and a vast range of stalls at the annual Christmas Market taking place on Saturday November 25 from 9am.
 As evening approaches, the streets of Moreton-in-Marsh will be lit up with the switching-on of the market town’s Christmas lights.